-Mulloy-Mecozzi has led MIT to a winning record in each of her four seasons with the Engineers, including a 27-9 record in 2013-14 when she was named the MAC Coach of the Year, becoming the first MIT rifle coach to earn that honor.
+Mulloy-Mecozzi has led MIT to a winning record in each of her five seasons with the Engineers, including a 27-9 record in 2013-14 when she was named the MAC Coach of the Year, becoming the first MIT rifle coach to earn that honor.
 She brings a wealth of shooting experience and accolades to her position with the Cardinal and Gray.
 A graduate of the University of Alaska-Fairbanks, Mulloy-Mecozzi was a member of three national championship teams while earning seven NCAA All-America honors.
 As a junior at Alaska-Fairbanks she was the recipient of the NCAA Woman of the Year Award for the state of Alaska.

 A world-class competitor, Mulloy-Mecozzi has participated in the U.S. and World Championships, the Pan Am Games, while also representing the United States in the 2000 Olympics.
 She captured the women’s air rifle title at the 2000 USA Shooting Championships and finished eighth in the three-position rifle at that year’s Olympic Games in Sydney, Australia.
 She also earned a Silver medal at the 2003 Pan Am Games.